 |Sensors||GPS, accelerometer, heart rate, altimeter, vibration motor, SpO2, NFC||Accelerometer, heart rate, altimeter, vibration motor, SpO2, NFC|

-There are some pretty significant feature upgrades with the Charge 4, but depending on what you need out of your fitness tracker, both are still viable options.
+There are some pretty significant feature upgrades with the Charge 4, but both are still viable options depending on what you need out of your fitness tracker.
 Let's examine what each piece has to offer.

-The most significant update to the Charge series comes in the form of the Charge 4.
-For years, we have begged Fitbit to add onboard GPS, so we don't have to carry our phones on every run, walk, or hike to measure pace and distance.
+The most significant update to the Charge series comes in the Charge 4.
+We have begged Fitbit to add onboard GPS for years, so we don't have to carry our phones on every run, walk, or hike to measure pace and distance.
 Fitbit listened.
 The newly released Fitbit Charge 4 comes with GPS built-in, and it's reliable.

-Sleep tracking is available on the Charge 3 and 4, but the fresher 4 has ramped up the results.
+Both models shine in the sleep tracking department in our Fitbit Charge 4 vs. 3 showdown, though the fresher 4 has ramped up the results.
 The newest software update, currently available only on the Charge 4 but coming to the 3, is Fitbit's "smart wake."
 It uses machine learning to track your sleep patterns and then find the optimal time to wake you each day.
 If this is a turn-off, you can go the old school route and enable alarms instead of maintaining personal sleep schedules.

 New to the Charge 4 is the inclusion of Spotify music controls.
 You're able to control your phone's music playlist and podcast lineups from your wrist.
 With the purchase of a new Charge 4, you're treated to a free trial period of this service.
 After that, you're required to sign up for premium service to continue using Spotify.